Careers and auditions

 Working Conditions:

 The job operates in a professional office environment and performing arts venues.
-The environment is generally moderate in temperature and noise level
+The environment is generally moderate in temperature and noise level.

 We are an Equal Opportunity Employer.